-To edit a profile, proceed as follows:
+To edit a profile,

 - 1. In the Profiles tab, select the profile you want to edit. - 2.
 Do one of the following: - Select Edit from the File menu. - Right-click the profile line and select Edit from the contextual menu.